cockroachdb/docs/v19.2/training/geo-partitioning.md

     {% include copy-clipboard.html %}
     ~~~ sql
-    > ALTER TABLE rides \
+    > ALTER TABLE rides
-    PARTITION BY LIST (city) ( \
+    PARTITION BY LIST (city) (
-        PARTITION new_york VALUES IN ('new york'), \
+        PARTITION new_york VALUES IN ('new york'),
-        PARTITION boston VALUES IN ('boston'), \
+        PARTITION boston VALUES IN ('boston'),
-        PARTITION washington_dc VALUES IN ('washington dc'), \
+        PARTITION washington_dc VALUES IN ('washington dc'),
-        PARTITION seattle VALUES IN ('seattle'), \
+        PARTITION seattle VALUES IN ('seattle'),
-        PARTITION san_francisco VALUES IN ('san francisco'), \
+        PARTITION san_francisco VALUES IN ('san francisco'),
-        PARTITION los_angeles VALUES IN ('los angeles') \
+        PARTITION los_angeles VALUES IN ('los angeles')
     );
     ~~~

 {{site.data.alerts.callout_info}}
-You didn't create any secondary indexes on your Movr tables.
+You didn't create any secondary indexes on your MovR tables.
 However, if you had, it would be important to partition the secondary indexes as well.
 {{site.data.alerts.end}}

-## Step 6.
+## Step 8.
 Pin partitions close to users

 With the data partitioned by city, you can now use [replication zones](../configure-replication-zones.html#create-a-replication-zone-for-a-table-or-secondary-index-partition) to require that city data be stored on specific nodes based on locality: